openvinotoolkit/openvino/docs/ops/convolution/BinaryConvolution_1.md

 **Inputs**:

-*   **1**: Input tensor of type *T* and rank 3, 4 or 5.
+*   **1**: Input tensor of type *T1* and rank 3, 4 or 5.
 Layout is NCZYX (number of batches, number of channels, spatial axes Z, Y, X).
 Required.
-*   **2**: Kernel tensor of type *T* and rank 3, 4 or 5.
+*   **2**: Kernel tensor of type *T2* and rank 3, 4 or 5.
 Layout is OIZYX (number of output channels, number of input channels, spatial axes Z, Y, X).
 Required.
 *   **Note**: Interpretation of tensor values is defined by *mode* attribute.
 *   **Note**: Type of the convolution (1D, 2D or 3D) is derived from the rank of the input tensors and not specified by any attribute:
       * 1D convolution (input tensors rank 3) means that there is only one spatial axis X